Don’t Let Thermal Expansion Cause Excessive Piping Stress: Part 3, How to Inspect Your Piping to Prevent Problems

 Everyone is responsible for safety and for asset protection.
 This series of articles will help you know what to look for regarding thermal expansion and contraction.
 And if you have questions or doubts about your equipment and piping, don’t hesitate to ask for support.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about thermal expansion and pipe stress analysis, contact Bill Schuller, Senior Vice President and Director of Engineering.
+To learn more about thermal expansion and pipe stress analysis, contact Chris Mach, PE, Senior Consultant (Team Leader) in the Process & Electrical Design Department.

 © Matrix Technologies, Inc.